-A good Pomeranian Breeder will ensure that all puppies are micro chipped with an iso approved micro chip prior to sale.
-I would not recommend purchase any Pomeranian Puppy unless the Puppy is micro chipped.
+A good Pomeranian Breeder will ensure that all puppies are microchipped with an iso-approved microchip prior to sale.
+I would not recommend purchasing any Pomeranian Puppy unless the Puppy is microchipped.

 You must ensure that you are listed as the Registered owner of the Pomeranian Puppy with the Microchip registry.
-Keep your contact details with Microchip registry up to date.
+Keep your contact details with the Microchip registry up to date.

 Kennel Club Registration and Pedigree:

-If your Pomeranian puppy has been purchased from a reputable registered Breeder your Pomeranian Puppy will be registered with your Kennel Club.
+If your Pomeranian puppy has been purchased from a reputable registered Breeder, your Pomeranian Puppy will be registered with your Kennel Club.
 Pet Pomeranian babies will possibly be Registered on Limited Registration.

 Ask about the Pomeranian Puppies' registration status before purchase.
-Here in Australia, a Registered Breeder MUST register all puppies, so beware if the "Breeder" is trying to sell you an unregistered puppy.
+Here in Australia, a registered Breeder MUST register all puppies, so beware if the "Breeder" is trying to sell you an unregistered puppy.